puppetlabs/pupperware/README-windows.md

 Stop-Service docker -ErrorAction SilentlyContinue Expand-Archive -Path docker-master.zip -DestinationPath $Env:ProgramFiles -Force

-# register the service to start with system and enable experimental
+# unregister / reregister the service to start with system and enable experimental
+& $Env:ProgramFiles\docker\dockerd.exe --unregister-service
 & $Env:ProgramFiles\docker\dockerd.exe --register-service --experimental

 # allow Docker CLI commands to be run from any command line (only add if not present)